tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

 Couldn’t tell him I’d been buying cheaper shit elsewhere.

-“Don’t take this the wrong way,” he laughed, “but you look like a sack of reheated dog crap.
+“Don’t take this the wrong way,” he laughed, “but you look like a sack of reheated dog shit.
 No offense, Knox.”

 Knox barked.